 From 2004 to 2012, Many Hands made biennial grants in three areas: education, health, and housing.
-In 2014, we added a fourth focus area, job readiness.
-Two years later, recognizing both the scope of the challenges facing our region and the depth of philanthropic interest in our community, we decided to raise funds and make grants annually.
-Since then, the annual grant fund has grown to over $300,000.
+Two years later, job readiness (later redefined as economic empowerment) became the fourth focus area.
+In 2016, recognizing both the scope of the challenges facing the region and the depth of philanthropic interest in the community, the Board decided to raise funds and make grants annually.
+Since then, the grant fund has grown to over $300,000 each year, supporting an annual Impact Grant of $100,000 and three Partner Grants averaging $70,000 each.

-As we look to the future, we are deeply grateful for the generosity of all our contributors and partners and strongly committed to continuing to grow and evolve to better support our mission and members.
+In 2024, Many Hands celebrated its 20th anniversary by publicly launching the Fund for the Future, a board-designated endowment that will enhance organizational sustainability by supporting Many Hands’ operating expenses.
+As we look to the future, we are deeply grateful for the generosity of our contributors and partners and strongly committed to continuing to grow and evolve to better support our mission.

 In the News